csharp-ml-dotnet

 ML.NET is an open-source library developed by Microsoft that allows .NET developers to integrate Machine Learning (ML) capabilities into their applications.

-Some features of ML.NET include:
+Some of the features of ML.NET are,

 • Interoperability with Data Environments: Supports data in common formats like CSV, SQL, and others, facilitating integration with various systems.